Homemade Pumpkin Puree

 - Preheat oven to 375°F (190°C).

-- Cut the pumpkin in half and scoop out the seeds and stringy bits.2.5 lbs Pumpkin
+- Cut the pumpkin in half and scoop out the seeds and stringy bits.2.5 lbs pumpkin

 - Place cut-side down on a baking pan lined with parchment.